ad0c1/intransitivity/README.md

   ALLmatRt      8x8x119            60928  double
 ```

-If you want to investigate the tricksters of the choices performed by the first subject S1 of the total 119 participants, you can use the function to find tricksters, Generator.m:
+If you want to investigate the tricksters of the choices from the first subject S1, you can use the function to find tricksters, Generator.m:
 ```
 [trickters, NoTrk]=Generator(ALLmat(:,:,1))